0xd-projects/OPTO-IO-BOARD/README.md

 If you would like to change the voltage level trigger you can add a Zener diode in series to the input circuit.
 The Zener diode will increase the input level trigger by it's value + approximately 5V.
 So, if you want to trigger at say 20V you can put a 15V Zener diode in series on the input.

-The input voltage is limited by 10K resistor at 2W and the max steady state current rating of the input diodes ( Typically 20ma ).
-At 40V input there is approximately only 3.6 ma of current going through the input circuit this is far below the 20ma max at around 4W.
-The input was rated at 40V as a very conservative limit not knowing what conditions the circuit would be used in.
-The real 50% max input threshold is approximately 105V at around 1W, however this voltage is not recommended as it can be dangerous and the components are not all rated for this voltage.
+The input voltage is limited by 10K resistor at 1/2W and the max steady state current rating of the input diodes ( Typically 20ma ).
+At 40V input there is only approximately 3.66ma of current at 0.133W going through the input circuit this is far below the LED's 20ma max at around 4W.
+The input was rated at 40V ( approximately 27% load ) as a very conservative limit not knowing what conditions the circuit would be used in.
+The real 50% max input threshold is approximately 53.4V at around 1/4W and 5ma.
+The 100% load is approximately 74V at around 1/2W and 7ma.

 Folder structure